MysteryPancake/After-Effects-Fun/README.md

 ## Global Variables
 To have fun in After Effects, I often need to store data in memory and share it between expressions.

-Many consider this impossible, but I found many exploits to achieve this:
+Many consider this impossible, but I found the following exploits:

 ### Exploit 1: Variable Leaking (JavaScript)